 Woman Gets Ripped By A Stranger For "Walking Up On Someone With A Dog"

-But, with that being said, the dog's owner also has a responsibility to keep their pooch under control and to be respectful of people and other dogs that may be walking by.
-But, as one Reddit user recently found out, not everyone abides by the correct dog walking etiquette.
+That being said, the dog's owner also has a responsibility to keep their pooch under control and to be respectful of people and other dogs that may be walking by.
+However, as one Reddit user recently found out, not everyone abides by the correct dog-walking etiquette.

 Redditor u/suchacooljoke posted their story in the AITA (Am I The A**hole?) subreddit, asking, "AITA for walking by a dog on the sidewalk I didn't know was aggressive?"
 They explained that they were walking their child to school when they got stuck behind a person walking their dog slowly along the sidewalk.